Boydos - It’s Alright, Look at Me I’m Young

 The themes of procrastination and self-doubt, Boyd reckons, are “pretty common for people in their mid-twenties.
 Everyone’s trying to get their shit together.”
 Take first single ‘Plans’, based mainly on his friends (and, okay, a bit on himself).
 Friends who hope their girlfriend or parents will help cover the rent this month.
 Friends who use other friends as a yardstick for their own behaviour, calculating that they’ve got a few fuck-ups left before reaching the grand total of someone else’s.

 “I got concepts, I got ideas, I got notebooks full of writing / I got hardbacks, I got softbacks / I got friends and they’ve got contacts / I got hours, I got next year / I got mail I haven’t read yet / I got projects, I got projects…”

 Growing up in the Blue Mountains, Boyd spent his youth busking, before studying classical guitar at the Sydney Con and touring a bluesy Eddie Boyd and the Phatapillars around the pubs of NSW.
 Boydos is very much a new beginning.
-The characters who inhabit It’s Alright, Look at Me I’m Young are the descendants of the ’90s slacker; only this year’s model is dealing with some very modern problems –the woes of FaceTime sex.
+The characters who inhabit It’s Alrightare the descendants of the ’90s slacker; only this year’s model is dealing with some very modern problems – such as, in ‘Left Hand’, the woes of FaceTime sex.